Quantum Jump: Career

 "The Lone Ranger" was first released in 1976.
 After it was chosen as Tony Blackburn's BBC Radio 1 "Record of the Week" (the nationwide morning radio show with the highest ratings in the UK at the time), it was banned when some fragments of lyrics were deemed to contain references to drugs and homosexuality.
 The BBC stopped playing the record, and it failed to chart.
 Disillusionment with the length of time it had taken to get the original record deal, and the lack of any really cohesive management, led to guitarist Mark Warner's decision to leave and join Cat Stevens' live band.

 Quantum Jump soldiered on for a second album, recorded in late 1976 as a trio with the help of various musician friends, most notably Caravan multi-instrumentalist Geoffrey Richardson.
 Barracuda was released in April 1977, coinciding with the band going out on the road for a couple of UK tours with Roye Albrighton (of Nektar) on guitar.
 The album had been expensive to record, and when it did not sell well enough, Quantum Jump disbanded at the end of 1977.

 The band would, however, make an unexpected return two years later when a re-release of "The Lone Ranger" single became an unexpected hit.
 The song had been widely played by Kenny Everett on both his radio and TV shows.
 Re-released in 1979, it eventually reached number 5 in the UK Singles Chart and number 67 in Australia.
 The band (including Mark Warner) reconvened for an appearance on Top of the Pops.
 A third Quantum Jump album was released to coincide with this unexpected "smash" single.
 Titled Mixing, it was essentially a collection of the best tracks from the first two albums, albeit heavily reworked and remixed.

 Hine went on to become the producer of more than 100 albums for artists as varied as Tina Turner, Bob Geldof, Chris de Burgh, the Thompson Twins, Stevie Nicks, Rush, the Waterboys, Suzanne Vega, Duncan Sheik, the Fixx and Howard Jones.
 He would also appear to form another band in the mid-1980s, called Thinkman, but this was simply another name for his solo recordings.
 In addition, there is the Soundtrack album Better Off Dead on A&M Records, featuring Rupert Hine, Cy Curnin (the Fixx), Martin Ansell, Terri Nunn, Thinkman, and E. G. Daily.
-The production is centered on Rupert Hine, and this is the first appearance of Thinkman.
+The production is centred on Hine, and this is the first appearance of Thinkman.